BaristaLabs/Espresso-v8/README.md

 This package contains scripts and configuration to perform automated multi-platform V8 Builds using Azure DevOps and publish the resulting binaries to NuGet.
 These pre-built V8 libraries and headers then can be used to embed the V8 JavaScript engine into multi-platform C++ projects.

 > Note: This repository contains dynamic and static V8 builds targeting win-VS2019, macOS, and Ubuntu using a different set of GN_Options used for BaristaLabs.Espresso.
-See [this repository](https://github.com/pmed/v8-nuget) for different platform toolsets.
+See [this repository](https://github.com/pmed/v8-nuget) for different windows-based platform toolsets.

 | Package                     | Version
 |-----------------------------|----------------------------------------------------------------------------------------------------------------------|